bazelbuild/rules_python/README.md

 use_repo(pip, "pip")

-# (Optional) Register a specific python toolchain instead of using the host version
+# Register a specific python toolchain instead of using the host version
 python = use_extension("@rules_python//python:extensions.bzl", "python")

 use_repo(python, "python3_10_toolchains")